fleschutz/PowerShell/Docs/cd-home.md

-## cd-home.ps1 - Change the working directory to the user's home directory
+## cd-home.ps1 - Sets the working directory to the user's home directory

-cd-home.ps1
+This script changes the working directory to the user's home directory.

 ## Parameters
 ```powershell